Returning to the Workplace: 6 Internal Communication GuidelinesEngageMe

 As lock-down restrictions in the UAE and around the world begin to ease, organisations are implementing plans for the safe return of their employees to the workplace.
 After months of effectively asking employees to stay at home (other than frontline staff), communication professionals must now encourage employees to return.

 Transparent internal communication is crucial.
 Employees are anxious and want businesses to be cautious and measured in their return-to-work planning.
 Business leaders will need to communicate and explain every decision and involve staff in the decision-making process wherever possible to ensure buy-in.
-We’ve put the following guidelines together to help you with your planning activities.
+We’ve put the following internal communication guidelines together to help you with your planning activities.

 The race to produce a vaccine for COVID-19 is on, with the best scientific minds working to find a solution.
 Until a vaccine is created, everyone needs to move forward with caution.
 It is essential that employee wellbeing remains firmly at the top of your organisation’s agenda.
 Employees must feel convinced that it is safe to return to the workplace.
 Adhere to the government’s guidelines when developing your safety protocols and clearly communicate all requirements.